-After beating estimates last quarter by $0.02, CONMED (NAS: CNMD) has set the standard for itself.
-The company will unveil its latest earnings on Wednesday, Feb.
-15. CONMED is a technology company with an emphasis on surgical devices and equipment for minimally invasive procedures and monitoring.
+Investors are on the edge of their collective seats, hoping that CONMED (NAS: CNMD) will top analyst expectations for the fifth consecutive quarter.
+The company will unveil its latest earnings tomorrow.
+Conmed is a technology company with an emphasis on surgical devices and equipment for minimally invasive procedures and monitoring.

-- Buy, sell, or hold?: Half of analysts think investors should stand pat on CONMED while the remaining half rate the stock as a buy.
-Analysts don't like CONMED as much as competitor ArthroCare overall.
-Four out of six analysts rate ArthroCare a buy compared to two of four for CONMED.
+Buy, sell, or hold?: Half of analysts think investors should stand pat on CONMED while the remaining half rate the stock as a buy.
+Analysts like CONMED better than competitor Teleflex overall.
+Two out of six analysts rate Teleflex a buy compared to two of four for CONMED.
 Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.

-- Revenue Forecasts: On average, analysts predict $185 million in revenue this quarter.
-That would represent a rise of 0.5% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $185.8 million in revenue this quarter.
+That would represent a rise of 2.6% from the year-ago quarter.

-- Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.39 per share.
-Estimates range from $0.38 to $0.41.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.35 per share.
+Estimates range from $0.33 to $0.37.

-CAPS All-Stars are in strong support of the stock, with 84.6% assigning it an "outperform" rating.
-The majority of Fools (63.8%) agree with the All-Stars and award it an "outperform" rating.
-Fools have embraced CONMED, though the message boards have been quiet lately with only 27 posts in the past 30 days.
-The CAPS rating of five out of five stars for CONMED is far more upbeat than the community assessment.
+CAPS All-Stars are solidly backing the stock with 86.7% giving it an outperform rating.
+The majority of the Fools are in agreement with the All-Stars as 60% give it an outperform rating.
+Fools are gung-ho about CONMED, though the message boards have been quiet lately with only 27 posts in the past 30 days.
+The CAPS rating of four out of five stars for CONMED is far more upbeat than the community assessment.